thephpsolution/demo-app/README.md

 );
 ```

-Now, run the following command to generate the schema from the entities:
+After you have created the sherman database, now run the following command to generate the schema from the entities:

 ```
 $ php vendor/doctrine/doctrine-module/bin/doctrine-module orm:schema-tool:create